chef/chef-web-docs/chef_master/source/windows.rst

       HKEY_LOCAL_MACHINE\Software\Wow6464Node\Microsoft\Windows\CurrentVersion\Uninstall

    .. note:: If there are multiple versions of a package installed with the same display name, all of those packages will be removed unless a version is provided in the ``version`` property or unless it can be discovered in the installer file specified by the ``source`` property.

+   Changed in Chef client 12.4 to support URL locations.

 ``subscribes``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'